Malawi labels Madonna an "uncouth" bully in scathing attack

 "Kindness, as far as its ordinary meaning is concerned, is free and anonymous.
 If it can't be free and silent, it is not kindness; it is something else," the statement said.
 "Blackmail is the closest it becomes."

-The singer said she came to Malawi seven years ago with honourable intentions and returned earlier this month to view the new schools built by her foundation.
+The singer said she came to Malawi seven years ago with honorable intentions and returned earlier this month to view the new schools built by her foundation.

 "I did not ever ask or demand special treatment at the airport or elsewhere during my visit," Madonna said.